 Thanks to the support of our “voluntary subscribers” we have brought back our NewRVer.com website where we will help new RVers buy smarter.
 We are also debuting our new RV Electricity newsletter tomorrow (see below).

-If you did not receive yesterday’s special newsletter and video for our supporters, please let me know (email@example.com).
+If you did not receive yesterday’s special newsletter and video for our supporters, please let me know (firstname.lastname@example.org).
 I wrote about my wonderful Thanksgiving with Gail, and recorded a special video comparing what I see happening in today’s RV world with what I observed growing up near Los Angeles.
-If you are a frequent shopper through our Amazon affiliate program, please let me know so I can make sure you receive these special messages and videos.
 If you would like to help us grow and help influence the RV industry to get its act together, please consider pledging your support.
 I’ll be sure to send you yesterday’s special email/video right away.

 The first issue of our new RV Electricity Newsletter by Mike Sokol will be posted tomorrow, Nov.
 26. If you have not signed up for an email alert, please do so today so you don’t miss out.
 Improper use of electricity can lead to serious damage to an RV, even a fire, and, sad to say, even death from electric-related accidents.